-To “sketch without a palette or brushes,” like the novelist Henry James aims in his pictoralism-style of writing, particularly in his non-fiction works, like Italian Hours.
-When I travel, I need to “write” pictures of people, places, objects and scenes when I travel.
-Part of writing in an evocative fashion relies on the poet’s toolbox—using metaphor, symbols and alliteration.
+My aim is to “sketch without a palette or brushes” with my travel journal.
+Novelist Henry James was renowned for his pictorialism-style of writing, particularly in his non-fiction works, like Italian Hours.
+When I travel, I need to “write” down pictures of people, places, objects, and scenes.
+Part of writing in an evocative fashion relies on the poet’s toolbox—using metaphor, symbols, and alliteration.

 For example, in a letter to his father Henry James Sr. in 1869, the novelist observed:

 “Everything about Florence seems to be coloured with a mild violet, like diluted wine.”Henry James

 I can taste the Chianti in my mouth as it rolls over my tongue.
-I sniff the powdery perfume of the diminutive flower.
+The powdery perfume of the diminutive flower, I can sniff.
 I see the purple haze as the sun sets over the Duomo in Florence.

 In my travel journal, every sense must be examined in a new place.
 What do I feel?
 See?
 Smell?
 Hear?

-When in Venice, my overriding sensory preoccupation is touch because the tourists jostle and push me into a rushing stream of humanity whenever I step into a medieval street or alleyway.
+When in Venice, my overriding sensory preoccupation is touch.
+The tourists jostle and push me into a rushing stream of humanity whenever I step into a medieval street or alleyway.
 I record the fear of getting lost at night in a dark alley in my Italian travel journal.

 In Paris, I am a flaneur.
 My eyes stay raised to witness every talisman of the idiosyncratic city—the window “eyes” on Haussmann’s 19th-century townhomes, the ginger cat poised in the window at the Shakespeare book store, the “love locks“ on the Pont des Arts, and the booksellers near the Notre Dame.

-My nose leads me during my 24-hour whirlwind tour of Basel, Switzerland last October.
+My nose leads me during my 24-hour whirlwind tour of Geneva, Switzerland last October.
 On any corner, I might smell the fresh-baked croissants or pastries.
 On a crisp autumn day, the city and its admirers are all parked on bistro chairs to savor the sweet respite from obligations.